Global Education in the Peak District

 This workshop investigates the global similarities and differences relating to food, teach the children the impacts of wasting food and encourage children to change their behaviour regarding food waste.

-If you are involved in a local school that would like to enrol in the programme, please contact our Programme Co-coordinator Lyndsey McLellan, at Lyndsey.McLellan@villageaid.org or call Chrissy Cattle at our office in Bakewell 01629 814 434
+If you are involved in a local school that would like to enrol in the programme, please contact our Programme Co-coordinator Lyndsey McLellan, at Lyndsey.McLellan@villageaid.org or call our office in Bakewell 01629 814 434

 Become a Global Education Volunteer